afzalimdad9/BTC-Predictor/README.md

 I used WebSocket from [Coinbase Cloud](https://docs.cloud.coinbase.com/exchange/docs/websocket-overview) and a library called [ReconnectingWebSocket](https://github.com/joewalnes/reconnecting-websocket) to get real-time Bitcoin price updates.
 It connected to 'wss://ws-feed.pro.coinbase.com' and received live updates from Coinbase cloud whenever the Bitcoin price changed.

-## 💭 Process:
+## 💭 Process

 I started by focusing on the game's features and testing.
 In the beginning, I didn't focus too much on how it looked.

 I started by creating the authentication components, including their functionalities, so I could save each user's data and their initial score, which is 0, in the backend.

 After that, I worked on the game page.
-At first, I used random numbers for the price (Math.random()) and buttons.
+At first, I used random numbers for the price (`Math.random()`) and buttons.
 Then, I set up the countdown timer.
 When the timer ends, a new price shows, and you can make your guess.
 Initially, the console.log was the only place to see if your guess was right or wrong.
 Later, I added notifications on the screen to tell you whether your guess was correct.

 One tricky part was finding a 3rd-party library to provide real Bitcoin prices because many of them charged money, but I finally found one that worked well and was free.
 After setting up real-time Bitcoin prices, I moved to the backend to save the scores.
 Lastly, I created the home pages and styled the whole app.